-After careful consideration and in consultation with local authorities, due to Health and Safety and logistical concerns on the course, all forms of wheeled conveyance including but not limited to wheelchairs, cycles, roller blades, prams/buggies, skate-boards etc are not permitted to enter or participate in the event.
-For safety reasons alpine walking sticks or other forms of walking sticks are also not permitted on the course.
+After careful consideration and in consultation with local authorities, due to health, safety and logistical concerns on the course, all forms of wheeled conveyance including but not limited to wheelchairs (excluding racing wheelchairs in the Wheelchair Marathon), cycles, rollerblades, prams/buggies, skateboards etc are not permitted to enter or participate in the Barfoot & Thompson Marathon, Garmin Half Marathon or One NZ 11km Traverse.

 Accompanying animals are not allowed on the course.